 4 = -48 VDC,

-It's 7:42 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 3:57 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.